KDE/documentation-docs-kdenlive-org/user_interface/menu/file_menu.rst

 See :ref:`quickstart`.

-The default settings that appear on this feature are defined under :menuselection:`Settings --> Configure Kdenlive`.
-See the :ref:`configure_kdenlive` section of this documentation for more details.
+The default settings that appear on this feature are defined in :menuselection:`Menu --> Settings --> Configure Kdenlive`.
+See the chapter :doc:`Configure Kdenlive</getting_started/configuration>` for more details.

 .. _file_open: